GDPR and Cookie Consent

 - Advice to adjust browser setting.
 Telling visitors to block cookies is not a valid way to make consent withdrawable, as required under the GDPR.

 - Statements like, “By using this site, you accept cookies.”
-This is not a free choice so it is not valid consent.
+Cookie walls are not a free choice so it is not valid consent.

 Moreover, sites may also need to provide: